OmniLayer/spec/README.md

 Initially the UI should require that either the currency id for sale or the currency id desired be Mastercoins (or test Mastercoins), since those currencies are the the universal token of the protocol and the only ones which can be traded for bitcoins (and thus exit the Mastercoin ecosystem).
 This restriction is at the UI level and can be removed if someday more stable Master Protocol currencies become dominant and users no longer need to exit the Mastercoin ecosystem.

-To changing or cancel these order, use the action byte as described earlier for the message selling mastercoins for bitcoins.
+To change or cancel these order, use the action byte as described earlier for the message selling mastercoins for bitcoins.
 The only difference is that there are no coins "in limbo" (accepted but not purchased) complicating these messages.

 ## Smart Property